Azure/Microsoft-Defender-for-Cloud/Workbooks/Defender for Cloud Coverage/readme.md

 ## Deprecation notice

-This workbook tempplate has been removed from the repository as it has been natively integrated into Microsoft Defender for Cloud's workbook gallery.
+This workbook template has been removed from the repository as it has been natively integrated into Microsoft Defender for Cloud's workbook gallery.
 To open this workbook, in Microsoft Defender for Cloud, just click the *Workbooks* option in the left navigation pane.